-- Past instances of Fed puts occurred in 1987, 2010, 2016, and 2018.
+Fed puts have occurred throughout history, such as in 1987, 2010, 2016, and 2018.

-- The Fed put is not a confirmed notion by the Federal Reserve themselves.
+The Fed put is not a confirmed notion by the Federal Reserve themselves.
 As a result, there are no specific conditions that must be met for a Fed put.

 Understanding the Fed Put

-The U.S. Federal Reserve operates under a dual mandate from the U.S. Congress to “promote effectively the goals of maximum employment, stable prices, and moderate long term interest rates.”
+The U.S. Federal Reserve operates under a dual mandate from the U.S. Congress to “promote effectively the goals of maximum employment, stable prices, and moderate long-term interest rates.”
 It generally involves:

-Does the Fed Put Really Exist?
+Historical Examples of the Fed Put

 Below are some examples of Fed puts throughout history:

-- During the 2008-2010 Global Financial Crisis, the Federal Reserve reduced interest rates and conducted quantitative easing.
+During the 2008-2010 Global Financial Crisis, the Federal Reserve reduced interest rates and conducted quantitative easing.
 With the economy recovering, in June 2010, the Federal Reserve attempted to scale back monetary policy by bringing its quantitative easing program to a close.
-This, however, caused market jitters, causing the Federal Reserve to introduce a new quantitative easing program (called QE2) to soothe financial markets.
+It, however, caused market jitters, causing the Federal Reserve to introduce a new quantitative easing program (called QE2) to soothe financial markets.

-The Fed Put and its Impact on Market Expectations
+The Fed Put and Its Impact on Market Expectations

 Will There Be a Fed Put in 2022?